dtyty1895/Vits_Server/README.md

 **(Replenish) POST 127.0.0.1:5000/data**

 ## HOW TO USE
-1.you need to download nginx then excute nginx 2.excute server.py than you can connect to 127.0.0.1:5000
+1. you need to download nginx then excute nginx
+2. excute server.py than you can connect to 127.0.0.1:5000
 ```
 python server.py
 ```